Sage-Bionetworks/synapseAnnotations/README.md

-# README
+# Synapse Annotations Schemas

-A possible way to organize vocabularies going forward.
-The goal here is to have a common set of terms we can reuse across schemas.
-Individual projects could reference those terms when building schemas, because the terms themselves would be registered in Synapse.
+Sage Bionetworks derived standards for annotating content in Synapse.
+This provide a mechanism for defining, managing, and implementing controlled vocabularies when annotating content in Synapse.

 ## What's here

 There are schemas for individual terms in the `terms/` folder.
-The terms are organized to mirror the modules in the original synapseAnnotations repo: there are subfolders for each module, and the term names include the module (e.g.
+The terms are organized into modules.
+There are subfolders for each module, and the term names include the module (e.g. `experimentalData.assay`).
-`experimentalData.assay`).
 The terms are mini schemas that are valid JSON Schema, such as the following:

 ```
 {